Interest in the controversial carnivore diet (a.k.a. zero carb) diet is booming!

 While I haven’t seen any analysis of the crowdsourced data yet, he recently carried out some testing on himself after a year as a carnivore, which we will look at later in this post.

-I’m intrigued at how someone like Shawn could be thriving, so I pinged Dr Baker on Twitter to get his standard diet to analyse in the Nutrient Optimiser.
+To better understand his nutritional profile I pinged Dr Baker on Twitter to get his standard diet to analyse in the Nutrient Optimiser.

 The Nutrient Optimiser is a tool designed to help people balance their diet primarily at a micronutrient level.
 It then identifies food that provides the nutrients that they need that they are currently not getting in adequate quantities.